Identification of 2D colloidal assemblies in images: a threshold processing method versus machine learning: Methods

 Datasets play a significant role in machine learning.
 However, existing datasets are not always suitable for highly specialized tasks.
 In such cases, one has to create their own dataset for specific tasks.

-In the course of work on the given task, a dataset has been created, currently consisting of approximately six thousand images (experimental and simulation-based).
-The work on the dataset was carried out using the Roboflow service~\cite{RoboFlow2025}.
-This dataset is divided into three data subsets in the following percentage ratio: training~--- 80\%, validation~--- 10\%, and test~--- 10\%.
-Each data subset consists of original images and their corresponding labels (Fig.~\ref{fig:Labels}).
+In the course of work on the given task, a dataset has been created, currently consisting of over six thousand images (experimental and simulation-based).
+The proportion of simulated images in this dataset is small (approximately 6.5\%).
+Thus, the dataset predominantly consists of experimental images taken from numerous scientific papers.
+Such images are typically obtained using SEM (Scanning Electron Microscope) and TEM (Transmission Electron Microscope) methods.
+Simulated images were generated using algorithms described in previous works~\cite{Zolotarev2022,Zolotarev2021}.
+The dataset was annotated manually using the Roboflow service~\cite{RoboFlow2025}.
+This dataset was automatically and randomly split into three subsets in the following ratio: training~--- 80\%, validation~--- 10\%, and test one~--- 10\%.
+Each data subset consists of original images (no data leakage occurred) and their corresponding labels (Fig.~\ref{fig:Labels}).
 An example of such labels is presented in Table~\ref{tab:DataStructure}.

 The structure of the data records is as follows: first comes the class number to which the created polygon belongs.
 The created dataset contains 4 labels: 0~--- chain, 1~--- cluster, 2~--- dimer, 3~--- isolated particle.
 After the labels, the normalized coordinates of the polygon points are listed.
 Their number can vary, depending on how many points were placed on the polygon during labeling.